top of page

 This perfect trio of features makes climbing asparagus (Asparagus scandens) a weed to take notice of.
 Originally from South America, this plant really shouldn't be here and is often spread by root material being dumped - so please report any garden waste dumping!

-Pulling them up when they are small can be a good way to control, but the tiny nodules in the roots often break off and stay in the ground and grow into a new plant.
+Pulling plants up when they are small can be a good method of control, but the tiny nodules in the roots often break off and stay in the ground, where they grow into a new plant.

 What does it look like?